‘Disturbing, shrewd, funny - a most impressive debut.’ Victoria Glendinning

 Whether you agree, or vehemently disagree, THE CONVERSATIONS provides endless food for thought and a surprising window into some of the big subjects that define who we are and how we live.

-'This book is so unusual, and so good, that I want to spend as much time as possible just quoting it.
-But first it needs a little explanation.
+'This book is so unusual, and so good, that I want to spend as much time as possible just quoting it.'
+The Sunday Telegraph

 ‘Full of wisdom about how to live, what it means to be you and how to communicate that knowledge to the people you love.’
 Andrew G. Marshall, author of I Love You But I’m Not in Love with You